Annie's

 Alaskan sleds are built to stand the roughest travel.
 The most

-Russia.
+are used in Russia.
 They are drawn by horses or reindeer.
-In Lapland,
+In

 In early times, people made sledges from logs tied together.
 The

-Later, people found that the sled would move more easily and
+and bare ground.
+Later, people found that the sled would move

 Some North American Indians used a toboggan sled that looked like